 “The problem,” Jiang Cheng replied, “is that I know you’ve been looking for more of them.
 I know you’ve been going round the neighboring towns, forcing houses open, threatening people with that flute of yours.”

 Wei Wuxian fell silent.

 “It’s one thing when they belong to Wen dogs,” Jiang Cheng said.
 “It is one thing if Jin Guangshan rattles our front door asking for spoils of war.
 I can refuse him, I can say that Yunmeng was there first and only claimed their due.
-But I cannot have people under my protection come to me, asking me why a member of my sect threatened to have ghosts eat them alive if they did not give away their omega.”
+But I cannot have people under my protection come to me, asking me why a member of my sect threatened to have ghosts eat them alive if they did not give away their kunze.”